TonyMasse/jsBeat/config/README.md

 > IMPORTANT
 > If the path provided by `--jsBeatRoot` via the command line doesn't exist, __jsBeat__ will exit.

-## jsBeat.json (:construction: Not yet implemented)
+## jsBeat.json
 - Optional: yes
 - Type: JSON file
 - Default path: `{jsBeatRoot}/config/jsBeat.json`
-- Path cath can be overridden by: `--jsBeatConfigFile` via the command line. (:construction: Not yet implemented)
+- Path cath can be overridden by: `--jsBeatConfigFile` via the command line.

 Overal configuraion of jsBeat.